aleung/gitlab-monitor/README.md

 `projectVisibility`             | Limit projects by visibility.
 Default: `any`, Can be: `any`, `public`, `internal` or `private`
 `groups`                        | List of project groups that are included.
 Multiple groups can be provided comma-separated or in multiple `groups` values.
 `projects`                      | List of projects that are included.
 Multiple projects can be provided comma-separated or in multiple `projects` values.
-`paths`                         | List of project paths that are included.
+`paths`                         | List of project path prefix that are included.
 Multiple paths can be provided comma-separated or in multiple `paths` values.

 Note that `groups`, `projects` and `paths` are combined together if more then one are provided.